Are you working from home? Why not take advantage and travel while working remotely!?

 Having a phone plan is important to have for both work and all around safety while travelling.
 Now you have a contact number if someone needs to reach you.

-I highly recommend getting an eSIM (electronic SIM card) if your phone has that capability.
-Most Android phones will have this enabled, and any new IPhones (see if your phone can support an eSIM here).
-We used the app Airalo – and it was the easiest way to get an international phone plan.
+We use the app Airalo – and it was the easiest way to get an international phone plan.
 You simply download the app and install the eSIM (you do need Wifi to install it so I recommend setting it up before you leave!).

-Get $3 off your Airalo eSIM plan
+Get $3 off your Airalo eSIM plan while you work remotely and travel

-Use my code MEGHAN4675 for $3 off your Airalo eSIM plan
+Use my code MEGHAN4675 for $3 off your Airalo eSIM plan.

 When you travel while working remotely, you should have a way to carry your portable office.
 Whether it’s to carry it through the airport, or to different cafés around the city – having a comfortable backpack will come in handy (like this one on Amazon).